kumahq/kuma-website/docs/docs/dev/documentation/dps-and-data-model.md

     adminPort: 9901 # ENV: KUMA_BOOTSTRAP_SERVER_PARAMS_ADMIN_PORT
 ```

-On Kubernetes there is no way for user to modify data plane proxy resource, that's why overriding of admin port value
+It is not possible to override the data plane proxy resource directly in Kubernetes.
-could be done using Pod's annotation `kuma.io/envoy-admin-port`.
+If you still want to override it, use the pod annotation `kuma.io/envoy-admin-port`.

 ## Tags